Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

 and may therefore be regarded as the ‘missing link’."

-Regrettably, from my viewing point, some "fake news" and "alternate facts" are lurking here, although this was not the intention of the authors; what I mean is that the epigraphist Haggai Misgav and the rest of the team (Felix Höflmayer, Lyndelle Webster, Katharina Streit) have jumped to the incorrect conclusion; in football terms, Misgav has scored an own goal, by mistakenly kicking the ball into the wrong net, and losing a point for his side; in plain language, they have not asked the absolutely necessary question: Is this text syllabic or consonantal?
-Complying with the deplorable custom and lamentable practice in the infertile field of West Semitic epigraphy, they have simply assumed that it is alphabetical, that is, consonantal, where each letter represents a consonant; but it might be a syllabic text, in which each character is a syllabogram, representing a syllable (consonant plus one of three vowels: BU, BA, BI).
+Regrettably, from my viewing point, some "fake news" and "alternate facts" are lurking here, although this was not the intention of the authors; what I mean is that the epigraphist Haggai Misgav and the rest of the team (Felix Höflmayer, Lyndelle Webster, Katharina Streit) have jumped to the incorrect conclusion; in football terms, Misgav has scored an own goal, by mistakenly kicking the ball into the wrong net, and losing a point for his side; in plain language, they have not asked the crucial question: Is this text syllabic or consonantal?
+Complying with the deplorable practice in the infertile field of West Semitic epigraphy, they have simply assumed that it is alphabetical, that is, consonantal, where each letter represents a consonant; but it might be a syllabic text, in which each character is a syllabogram, representing a syllable (consonant plus one of three vowels: BU, BA, BI).
 Consequently, their identifications for its letters could be entirely erroneous, and their attempt to determine its place in the early history of the alphabet will be replete with alternative facts, in the sense of irrelevant data, including a swarm of speculations, leading to them gambling recklessly, and backing the wrong horse on the wrong course; pardon my coarse language.
-Needless to say, no mention is made of any published research results with the name Colless attached to them.
-Never mind, it is still my mission to speak out when academics inadvertently cross the line between truth and error, and to tell them that they are innocently guilty of a serious transgression: promulgating incorrect information about the four early West Semitic scripts.
+Needless to say, no mention is made of any published research results with the name Colless attached to them; this is a regrettable oversight, but the times are changing.
+It is still my mission to speak out when academics inadvertently cross the line between truth and error, and to tell them that they are innocently guilty of a serious transgression: promulgating incorrect information about the four early West Semitic scripts.

 On the scale of merit, in their review of "other potential early alphabetic examples from the area" ("Historical context") they do not include any syllabic inscriptions; in contrast, Christopher Rollston's survey of the evidence (in his essay cited immediately below) is heavily on the demerit side, unable to distinguish syllabic from consonantal, and it will be my task to arrange his monomial list of plants (an unhealthy monocultural crop) into four separate garden-beds (this metaphor is appropriate, because Semitic words for garden will have an important part to play in my discussion of the data).